-Your hospital stay

-Hospital benefits may be provided at a Plan participating hospital on either an inpatient or outpatient basis or at an ambulatory surgical center as authorized in advance by your primary care physician, but a participating specialist, by your obstetrical or gynecological participating health care provider (for services within their scope of practice) or by the Plan's designated Behavioral Health Benefit Program.
+- Your hospital stay Hospital benefits may be provided at a Plan participating hospital on either an inpatient or outpatient basis or at an ambulatory surgical center as authorized in advance by your primary care physician, but a participating specialist, by your obstetrical or gynecological participating health care provider (for services within their scope of practice) or by the Plan's designated Behavioral Health Benefit Program.
 Hospital benefits may also be authorized in advance by the Plan for covered services not available through a participating provider.
-Inpatient benefits are provided for as long as the hospital stay is determined medically necessary by the Plan and not determined to be custodial, convalescent or domiciliary care.

-- How to precertify an admission - It is the responsibility of your admitting physician to obtain precertification from the Plan for your inpatient hospital admission. - What happens when you do not follow the precertification rules when using nonnetwork facilities

-All covered services must be received by a Plan participating provider or facility.
+Inpatient benefits are provided for as long as the hospital stay is determined medically necessary by the Plan and not determined to be custodial, convalescent or domiciliary care. - How to precertify an admission It is the responsibility of your admitting physician to obtain precertification from the Plan for your inpatient hospital admission. - What happens when you do not follow the precertification rules when using nonnetwork facilities All covered services must be received by a Plan participating provider or facility.
 Any service or care received outside of this Plan's network or service area, without precertification from the Plan, except in the case of emergency care, will be the financial responsibility of the member.
 We will only pay for emergency services.
-We will not pay for any other health care services received outside of our service area or network unless the service has received prior Plan approval.
+We will not pay for any other health care services received outside of our service area or network unless the service has received prior Plan approval. - Circumstances Under certain extraordinary circumstances, such as natural disasters, we may have to delay your services or we may be unable to provide them.
+In that case, we will make all reasonable efforts to provide you with the necessary care.